kigster/simple-feed/README.md

 ### The Two Forms of the API

-The feed API is offered in a single-user and a batch (multi-user) forms.
+The feed API is offered in two forms:

+ 1. single-user form, and
+ 2. a batch (multi-user) form.

-The main and only difference is in what the methods return.
-In the single user case, the return of, say, `#total_count` is an `Integer` value representing the total count for this user.
+The method names and signatures are the same.
+The only difference is in what the methods return:

+ 1. In the single user case, the return of, say, `#total_count` is an `Integer` value representing the total count for this user.
-In the multi-user case, the return is a `SimpleFeed::Response` instance, that can be thought of as a `Hash`, that has the user IDs as the keys, and return results for each user as a value.
+ 2. In the multi-user case, the return is a `SimpleFeed::Response` instance, that can be thought of as a `Hash`, that has the user IDs as the keys, and return results for each user as a value.

 Please see further below the details about the [Batch API](#bach-api).